 - AGC MAP Analyzers

-- Gas Target: Trivial yet important.
-Define which exact gases you wish to measure.
+Trivial yet important.
+Define exactly which gases you wish to measure.
 Is it a single gas such as O2 or dual gases such as O2 and CO2?

-- Detection Range and Resolution: You also want to make sure you purchase an Analyzer with the correct detection range and resolution.
-For example, when detecting O2, are you targeting to check residual O2, which is very low amounts or high amounts as required for meat products?
-For residual oxygen you need to ensure complete zero oxygen, in that case, you would prefer to obtain a gas analyzer with 0.01% (100ppm) resolution.
+You also want to make sure you purchase an analyzer with the correct detection range and resolution.
+For example, when detecting O2, are you targeting residual O2 or the high amounts required for meat products?
+For residual oxygen, you need to ensure complete zero oxygen using a gas analyzer with 0.01% (100 ppm) resolution.

-- Size and Mobility: Traditionally, Headspace Analyzers have been build as desktop instruments.
-With the advent of faster and smaller electronic components many new handheld version are available.
+Traditionally, headspace analyzers have been built as desktop instruments.
+With the creation of faster and smaller electronic components, handheld versions are available.

-- Accessory Options: This is important as it adds to the ongoing costs.
-Check if any proprietary accessories such as filters, septas, needles are required that may add to your operational costs, or if generic components can be substituted to help reduce ongoing costs.
+This is an important factor as it adds to the ongoing costs.
+Check if any proprietary accessories such as filters, septas, or needles are required that may add to your operational costs.
+In some cases, generic components can be substituted to reduce ongoing costs.

-- Sensor Lifetime: Ensure you understand sensor lifetime and sensor replacement options as all sensors have a finite lifetime.
+Ensure you understand sensor lifetime and replacement options as all sensors have a finite lifetime.

 A headspace analyzer requires accessories to perform a headspace analysis.

-- Needles: Needles comes in all different shapes and sizes.
-Ensure your needle is a generic type and you can purchase different gauges, just in case your application requires something unique.
-Ensure the needle is not blocked by food debris, package debris or septa debris.
+Needles comes in all different shapes and sizes.
+Ensure your needle can be purchased in different gauges, in case your application requires something unique.
+Ensure the needle is not blocked by debris from food, packaging, or the septa.

-- Filters: A filter is important to protect your analyzer from any food particles or packaging debris that may be sucked while undertaking a MAP analysis.
+A filter is important to protect your analyzer from any food particles or packaging debris that may be sucked in during MAP analysis.

-- Septa: These are your most high volume consumable.
+These are your most high volume consumables.
 The septa is a rubber or foam pad that is used to ensure a tight fit when the needle penetrates the packaging.
-This ensures no air gets into the package and no gases inadvertently escape.
+This guarantees that no air gets into the package and no gases inadvertently escape.

-- Tubing: Ensure your tubing is as short as possible so that a faster headspace analysis can take place.
-Ensure the tubing is food grade and has good flexibility for easy usability such as food grade silicone tubing.
+Ensure your tubing is as short as possible for a faster headspace analysis.
+Check that the tubing is food grade and has good flexibility, such as food grade silicone tubing.

-Headspace analyzers are so expensive because they include expensive components.
-The hardware consists of a computer with a power microprocessor to analyze the sensor information and translate that information into meaningful gas calibrated concentration values.
-The majority of the analyzer cost is made up of the actual gas sensor which is a small electronic device that changes electronic output signal based on the gas concentration it is detecting.
+Headspace analyzers are expensive because they include expensive components.
+The hardware consists of a computer with a power microprocessor to analyze the sensor information and translate outputs into meaningful concentration values.
+Most of the cost is from the actual gas sensor, which changes electronic output signal based on the gas concentration detected.

 Yes they do.
-All headspace Analyzers require period calibration.
-At Forensics Detectors we recommend every 6 to 12 months.
+All headspace analyzers require periodic calibration.
+At Forensics Detectors, we recommend calibrating every 6 to 12 months.

-Headspace Analyzer calibration is a technical procedure undertaken every 6 to 12 months to ensure your gas detector is functioning accurately.
-Over time, gas detectors and their respective sensors degrade, some faster than others, and the only way to ensure accurate readings is via gas calibration.
+Headspace analyzer calibration is a technical procedure performed every 6 to 12 months to ensure your gas detector is functioning accurately.
+Over time, gas detectors and their respective sensors degrade, some faster than others.
+The only way to ensure accurate readings is via gas calibration.

-Gas calibration involves exposing your gas analyzer to a traceable concentration of test gas concentration.
-Doing so in a controlled environment and using certified gas from the National Institute of Standards and Technology (NIST) adjusts the calibration curve of your gas detector to read true and accurate.
+Gas calibration involves exposing your gas analyzer to a traceable concentration of test gas.
+Doing so in a controlled environment and using certified gas from the National Institute of Standards and Technology (NIST) adjusts the calibration curve of your gas detector to report accurate results.

-A Headspace Analyzer is an important instrument for most food companies that are manufacturing and packaging various foods.
-Headspace analyzers are technical instruments that require some care and maintenance as they are a analytical tool with sensitive sensors within them.
-A Headspace Analyzer provides the food packer with quantitative gas concentration data within a food packet so that it meets the expected quality control thresholds.
+A headspace analyzer is an important instrument for companies that manufacture and package various foods.
+As an analytical tool with sensitive sensors, headspace analyzers require some care and maintenance.
+A headspace analyzer provides food packers with quantitative gas concentrations so that products meet the expected quality control thresholds.